Building & Fire Safety

 - Location of commodities which are banded or encapsulated.

-- Location of required fire department access doors.
+- Location of required fire department access doors and exit signs.

 - Type of fire suppression and fire detection systems.